Webreaper/SonarrAutoImport/README.md

 This makes up for the irritating fact that Sonarr doesn't support user-defined series renames and relies on them being reported centrally and then a) accepted and b) updated in a timely fashion - neither of which are guaranteed.

+### **downloadsFolder vs. mappingPath**
+- **downloadsFolder**: This is the path to the media files that need to be processed from the perspective of the SonarrAutoImport script.
+- **mappingPath**: This is the path to the media files from the perspective of Sonarr.

+These two paths should point to the same location.
+However, in some environments (such as Docker), the same destination might require different paths.
+Make sure both paths are correctly configured based on the context of your setup.